Academic dress: United Kingdom and Ireland

 The academic cap or square, commonly known as the mortarboard, has come to be symbolic of academia.
 In some universities it can be worn by graduates and undergraduates alike.
 It is a hat consisting of a skullcap surmounted by a flat square of stiffened cloth, the board; a tassel is fixed to a button in the centre of the board.
 The mortarboard may also be referred to as a trencher cap (or simply trencher).
 The tassel is composed of a cluster of silk threads which are wrapped together with a cord which is attached to the button affixed to the centre of the headpiece.
 The loose strands are allowed to fall freely over the board edge, typically falling over the left front side of the cap.
 Often the strands are plaited together to form a cord with the end threads left untied.
 In many universities, holders of doctorates wear a soft-crowned, round-brimmed headpiece known as a Tudor bonnet or tam, rather than a trencher.
 Other types of hats used, especially in some universities in the UK, are the John Knox cap (mostly at Scottish universities), the Bishop Andrewes cap (a reinvention of the ancient form of the mortarboard, worn by Cambridge Doctors of Divinity DD's) and the pileus (at Sussex).
 In some universities, such as Oxford, women may wear an Oxford ladies' cap.

 Officers of the universities generally wear distinctive and more elaborate dress.
-The Chancellor and the Vice-Chancellor may wear a black damask lay type gown (sometimes with a long train) trimmed with gold or silver lace and frogs.
+The chancellor and the vice-chancellor may wear a black damask lay type gown (sometimes with a long train) trimmed with gold or silver lace and frogs.
 They wear a velvet mortarboard, similarly trimmed with gold braid and tassel.
-Other than this gown, they may have other distinct forms of dress, such as the scarlet cappa clausa or cope worn in certain circumstances by the Vice-Chancellor of Cambridge or his/her deputy and by higher doctors presenting candidates for degrees, which was once worn by Doctors of Divinity.
-In the past, Chancellors may also wear full court dress with breeches and court shoes like that of the Lord Chancellor of Great Britain.
+Other than this gown, they may have other distinct forms of dress, such as the scarlet cappa clausa or cope worn in certain circumstances by the vice-chancellor of Cambridge or his/her deputy and by higher doctors presenting candidates for degrees, which was once worn by Doctors of Divinity.
+In the past, chancellors may also wear full court dress with breeches and court shoes like that of the lord chancellor of Great Britain.

-At degree ceremonies, graduands often dress in the academic dress of the degree they are about to be admitted to prior to the actual graduation ceremony.
-This is not the case at several of the older universities in the UK, most notably, Oxford, Cambridge and St Andrews which have their own distinct traditions.
+At degree ceremonies, graduands often dress in the academic dress of the degree to which they are about to be admitted prior to the actual graduation ceremony.
+This is not the case at several of the older universities in the UK, most notably, Oxford, Cambridge and St Andrews, which have their own distinct traditions.

 In addition to universities and colleges, a number of British professional bodies, such as the Institute of Biology and the Institute of Physics grant academic dress to their members.